 BPD is diagnosed based on a psychological evaluation.
 The health care provider will consider how long and how severe the person's symptoms are.

-Medicines have less of a role in the treatment of BPD.
-In some cases, they can improve mood swings and treat depression or other disorders that may occur with BPD.
+Medicines have less of a role in treating BPD than many other mental disorders.
+In some cases, they can improve mood swings and treat depression or other disorders that may occur with this disorder.

 When to Contact a Medical Professional